wojtua/dotfiles/README.md

     *bar: polybar
     *screenshot tool: shutter

-# credits to @hexa69 for the polybar
+# credits to @heksaa for the polybar